Typographic approximation: ASCII approximations

 The US-ASCII character set and other variants of ISO/IEC 646 contains 95 graphic characters.
 It is comparable with a (Latin script) typewriter and insufficient for a quality typography.
 But high availability and robustness of ASCII character encoding prompted computer users to invent ASCII substitutes for various glyphs.

 The following ASCII characters are used to approximate certain characters.
 Note that there are many Latin letters that are homographic to letters of other scripts, however those Latin letters are not listed below.
+In cases where "see X" is listed, it means the referenced page may have more information on the topic, as it is about the symbol under discussion (and its uses).